How to Implement Geo-Fencing in Android Apps Using AI

 Threat-Events™ ON > In-App Detection

-When this setting is used, Appdome detects if the app is running in a banned location and passes Appdome’s Threat-Event™ attack intelligence to the app’s business logic for processing, enforcement, and user notification.
-For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Geo-Fencing Intelligence and Control in Mobile Apps.
+When this setting is used, Appdome detects that the app is used in an unauthorized Geo location and passes Appdome’s Threat-Event™ attack intelligence to the app’s business logic for processing, enforcement, and user notification.
+For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ to Use Geo-Fencing Intelligence and Control in Mobile Apps.

 -